GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 [**t**]\ *stride*\ [*phase*][**u**].

 The **t** flag sets the axis
-item of interest; the available items are listed in Table [tbl:inttype].
+item of interest; the available items are listed in Table :ref:`inttype <tbl-inttype>`.
 Normally, equidistant annotations occur at multiples of *stride*; you can phase-shift this by appending *phase*, which can be a positive or negative number.

+.. _tbl-inttype:

 +------------+-------------------------------------+
 | **Flag**   | **Description**                     |